MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 	These extension methods will come in handy when you add code to interact with the Android emulator in the next exercise.

 Xamarin Workbooks like this one are great for teaching concepts and letting users try out code implementing those concepts.
-Currently, however, the Android emulator still shows a blank page.
+Currently, however, the Android emulator shows a blank page.
 Let's modify the workbook to use the emulator to show the current time on earth and on Mars.

 <a name="Exercise3"></a>
 ## Exercise 3: Build a UI for the workbook and use the Xamarin UI Inspector ##

-Xamarin Workbooks can include code that creates UIs from XAML controls and displays them in the agent accompanying the workbook — in this case, the app running in the Android emulator.
-Furthermore, Xamarin Workbooks features an integrated UI Inspector that is perfect for examining the controls you created and adjusting control properties to fine-tune the UI.
+Xamarin Workbooks can include code that creates UIs from XAML controls and displays them in the agent connected to the workbook — in this case, the app running in the Android emulator.
+Furthermore, Xamarin Workbooks features an integrated UI Inspector that lets you examine the controls you created and adjust control properties to fine-tune the UI.

 In this exercise, you will enhance the workbook you built in Exercise 2 to show the current earth time and Mars time in the Android emulator, and learn how to use the Xamarin UI Inspector to inspect and modify control properties.

 1. Add an executable cell to the workbook.
 Then select **File** > **Add Package...** from the overhead menu and type "Xamarin.Forms" into the search box.
 Select the latest **Xamarin.Forms** package, and then click **Add Package** to add the package to the workbook.

-	> One of the most powerful features of Xamarin Workbooks is that you can import NuGet packages just like you can in Visual Studio.
+	> You can import NuGet packages into Xamarin Workbooks just like you can import them into Visual Studio.
 Once a package is imported, C# code that you add to the workbook can use the types in that package.

 	![Adding Xamarin.Forms to a workbook](Images/xw-add-package.png)